 Throughout this text, by “data” we refer to SIP Addresses-of-Record (subscribers) and their dynamic SIP Contact bindings (network coordinates of their SIP devices) — all of these must be replicated across cluster nodes.
 From a data sharing point of view, we can break the distributed user location support down in two major modes of usage:

 - “full sharing”, where all cluster nodes are homogeneous and interchangeable.
+Some hands-on configuration examples are available in this tutorial.

 In this article, we’re going to zoom in on the “full sharing” support, which is actually further broken down into two submodes of usage, depending on the size of your deployment: one where the dataset fits into OpenSIPS memory, and the other one where it is fully managed by a specialized NoSQL database.